setlog/debug-k8s/README.md

 kubectl wait --namespace ingress-nginx --for=condition=ready pod --selector=app.kubernetes.io/component=controller --timeout=120s
 ```

-#### Labelling the worker node
+#### Labelling the node

-We suggest labelling a worker node where the pod is going to be deployed.
-By default, a pod is deployed on one of several worker nodes you might have in the kind cluster.
-To make it work, the docker image must be populated on all worker nodes in the cluster (which takes time).
-Otherwise, you can get into a situation, in which the pod has started on a node where the docker image is missing.
-Let's work with a dedicated node and safe the time.
+We know that by default a kubernetes cluster will deploy a pod on a node which has enough ressources for this workload.
+Our docker image must be pulled on all nodes in our kubernetes cluster in order to be ready as quickly as possible.
+This process may take a long time.
+If the docker image isn't pulled on a node and a new pod will provisioned on this node, it will take more time to get ready and healthy.
+For our use case we will label a node in our kubernetes cluster so that always this node will be used.

-So, we label a worker node with _debug=true_:
+We label a node with _debug=true_:

 ```sh
 kubectl label nodes local-debug-k8s-worker debug=true